-Successful applicants will have up to 3 years from the offer date to spend any grant awarded, and a further 6 weeks after this date to submit your final monitoring.
+Applicants can submit a request for grant funding over a period of 2 years.
+Grant award decisions for the full 2 year period will be made and awarded in 2019.
+Successful applicants will have up to 24 months from the offer date to spend any grant awarded.
+At the end of each year, applicants will be required to submit end of year monitoring which will be reviewed and if all is in order, 2nd year payments will be made.
 Grants cannot cover activities taking place before any grant is awarded - please refer to the dates above when planning your project start date.
 You will be asked for your project start and end dates in your application.